rndmorris/Repertoire/README.md

   - user shall be able to click on a link to reset their password
   - user shall be able to click on a link to create a profile

-  - Login Screen Use Case: User logs into the application
+  - **Login Screen Use Case:** User logs into the application
     - Actor: User
     - Use Case Overview: The user decides to log into the application.
 The user is presented with the login screen.
 It contains two fields: one is labeled "Username", one is labeled "Password"; it also contains an "OK" button, a "Cancel" button, and three hyperlinks: one to retrieve a username, one to reset a password, and one to create a profile.
 The cursor is set to the Username field by default.
 The user enters their username using the keyboard.
 The user selects the Password field by clicking on it with the mouse or using the Tab key on the keyboard.
 The user enters their password using the keyboard.
 The user completes the login process by clicking on the OK button or using the Enter key on the keyboard.
     - Trigger: The user decided to log into the application
     - Precondition1: The user has created a profile
     - Basic Flow: This scenario outlines the login process state if the user has an existing profile
-	1. The user chooses to use the application
+	* 1. The user chooses to use the application
-	2. As the cursor defaults to the Username field, the user enters their username in the Username field
+	* 2. As the cursor defaults to the Username field, the user enters their username in the Username field
-	3. The user moves the cursor to the Password field via the mouse or the Tab key
+	* 3. The user moves the cursor to the Password field via the mouse or the Tab key
-	4. The user enters their password in the Password field via the keyboard
+	* 4. The user enters their password in the Password field via the keyboard
-	5. The Password field is enabled to enter the password via the Enter key.
+	* 5. The Password field is enabled to enter the password via the Enter key.
 Alternately, the user can click on the OK button
-	6. The user is logged into the application
+	* 6. The user is logged into the application
     - Termination Outcome: The user is taken to the main menu screen.

     - Alternative Flow 2a: The user elects to create a profile.